Health shakeup: DHBs scrapped for one national provider

 This will be overseen by the Ministry of Health, which will be "strengthened" by the review.

-Little unveiled the major changes this morning - "the reforms will mean that, for the first time, we will have a truly national health system".
+This morning, Health Minister Andrew Little unveiled the major changes – "the reforms will mean that, for the first time, we will have a truly national health system".

 The changes will begin to come into effect in July next year.